 Pregnant woman kneeling with birthing ball

 There's no perfect position for labor.
-However, frequent changes of position during labor can help you relax and cope with the pain.
+However, trying different positions can help you feel more in control and cope with the pain.
+Research suggests that certain positions can also enhance the progress of labor.
 By involving your labor partner, you might feel greater support, too.
-As your labor progresses, try various positions until you find one that helps you feel comfortable.
+As your labor progresses, try positions until you find one that helps you feel comfortable.

-Standing or walking can help labor gain momentum, especially in the early stages.
+Standing or walking during the first stage of labor can reduce its duration.
 Lean on your partner for support during contractions — or wrap your arms around your partner's neck and start swaying, as though you were slow dancing.
 This is also a good position for a back rub.

 During labor, rhythmic motions can be soothing.
-Gently rock while sitting on a sturdy chair, the edge of the bed or a birthing ball — a large rubber ball often used as a tool during unmedicated childbirth.
+Gently rock while sitting on a sturdy chair, the edge of the bed or a birthing ball — a large rubber ball.

 If your back hurts during labor, leaning forward might feel good.
 Straddle a chair or lean over a table or countertop.
 This is another good position for a back rub.

-Lunging might help your baby rotate or descend.
+Lunging might relieve discomfort in your lower back.
 You might try leaning forward while standing up.
 Raise one foot on a sturdy chair.
 Gently lean toward the raised foot during the next contraction.
 If a chair is too high for comfort, use a footstool.
-You can lunge without accessories, too.
-Put one foot ahead of the other, then bend the forward knee and lean toward it.

 Sometimes kneeling helps ease back pain.
 Kneeling while leaning forward can also help open your pelvis.
 Use a birthing ball or pile of pillows for support.
 In the hospital, raise the head of the bed.
 Kneel on the lower part of the bed while resting your arms and upper body on the top of the bed.

 Squatting helps open your pelvis, giving your baby more room to rotate as he or she moves through the birth canal.
 Squatting also might allow you to bear down more effectively when it's time to push.
 Use a sturdy chair or squatting bar on the birthing bed for support.
-You can also squat against a wall or between your support person's legs while he or she sits in the chair.
+You can also squat against a wall.

 On hands and knees

 Don't be embarrassed to get on your hands and knees during labor.
 Try it in bed or on a floor mat.
-You'll take the pressure off your spine, which might ease back pain and help rotate the baby into a better position for delivery.
-A hands-and-knees position may boost your baby's oxygen supply as well.
+You'll take the pressure off your spine, which might ease back pain, and kneeling while leaning forward can open your pelvis.
+A hands-and-knees position might boost your baby's oxygen supply as well.
 To give your arms a break, lower your shoulders to the bed or floor mat and place your head on a pillow.

 Lying on your side